nomand/BlenderToUnity/README.md

 # BlenderToUnity
-This blender addon applies axis compensation to nested meshes and hierarchies for export to Unity, making sure all transforms are zeroed out.
+This blender addon applies axis compensation to nested meshes and hierarchies for export to Unity, resulting in clean gameobject transform.rotation properties.
-It's meant for static meshes, not animated objects or armatures.

 ![Screenshot](/Documentation/header.png)